nicolasgaraza/Foundation-Restify-Mongo/readme.md

   - [Chocolatey](https://chocolatey.org): As a dependecy installer for Windows
   - [Node.js](http://nodejs.org): Use the installer for your OS.
+  - [Nodemon](http://nodemon.io/): Use `npm install -g nodemon`
+  - [MongoDB](https://www.mongodb.org/): You can use the oficial installer or use choco to install it using the command Use `choco install mongodb`
   - [Git](http://git-scm.com/downloads): Use the installer for your OS.
     - Windows users can also try [Git for Windows](http://git-for-windows.github.io/).
   - [Gulp](http://gulpjs.com/) and [Bower](http://bower.io): Run `npm install -g gulp bower`